adrakes/GMDA/README.md

 ```
 Here we used a seed in order to be able to compare our results later in the project once we have applied the sketch-map method.

+You can find the full code relative to this question [here](https://github.com/paulvercoustre/Geometric-Methods-in-Data-Analysis/upload/master/code)

 We obtain the following plot:

 ![mds_plot](https://github.com/paulvercoustre/Geometric-Methods-in-Data-Analysis/blob/master/img/MDS_Q1.png)

+#### Question 2 We wish to analyze pairwise distances between selected conformations.
+Since N precludes using all pairs, propose two procedures to:

+* select a subset S1 of n conformations by retaining the low energy conformations only.
+Hint: you may use topological persistence, see e.g. [CDM+15].